 Don't play the "Tampa won!
 Schiano saves his job!" or "Tampa lost!
 Fire Schiano!" game every week.
 Either he's the best option for the job or he's not; it shouldn't change based on each game's result.

 Safety T.J.
 Ward is having a Pro Bowl season.
 He's also 27 and a free agent this offseason.
 Has to be a huge priority to re-sign him.

 23. Buffalo Bills (5-9, LW: 25)

 Rookie quarterback EJ Manuel has been pretty quiet since he came back from injury, and he tweaked his knee again on Sunday.
-He'll be very interesting to watch in Year 2.
+He'll be very interesting to watch in year two.
 There's something to build on, but he needs to make normal second-year progress.

 22. Tennessee Titans (5-9, LW: 19)